Learnspree/Serverless-Language-Performance-Framework/README.md

 # Connection String for azure storage: see access-keys in azure storage account created above>
 serverless deploy -v

-# Important - Set AppSettings value on new perf-logger function so that it triggers from the StorageAccount generated for the test-target function (aws-service-nodejs)
+# Important - Set AppSettings value on new perf-logger function so that it triggers from the StorageAccount generated for the test-target functions (azure-service-nodejs / azure-service-csharp)
 az functionapp config appsettings set --name azure-perf-logger --resource-group azure-perf-logger-rg --settings AzurePerfLoggerStorage='DefaultEndpointsProtocol=https;AccountName=azureperfmetrics;AccountKey=<Account Key>;EndpointSuffix=core.windows.net'
 ```